Look differently, act differently

 Want to know more about Look differently, act differently and learn how to apply it in practice?

 We want to be a region of inclusive prosperity – a region where work and life are good for everyone.
-Making the choices needed to achieve this requires boldness and courage.
+Making the choices needed to achieve this requires daring and courage.
 When we break down the barriers between governments, businesses, social partners and academia, there will be a better balance between growth and liveability.

 Acting differently means getting started differently.
-Making choices and decisions, in partnership with all stakeholders.
-Choices aimed at achieving prosperity for all.
+Making choices and decisions, in partnership with all

 Social initiatives deserve more space, trust and support from both governments and businesses.
 With the government taking mostly a facilitating role.

-Interviews and background
+Interviews and news

 It is time for a new perspective.
 A fundamentally different way of working together, based on inclusive prosperity.
 That calls for bold choices and innovation.